millwheel/react-movie-lineup/README.md

-# React Movie first
+# Summary

-- This is Movie website create by ReactJS.
+- This is the website that shows recommended movie line-up.
-- This is practice of ReactJs for beginner.
+- This is a practice of ReactJs for beginner.
+- This uses the API of https://yts.mx/

-# Deploy Website Address
+# Website Address

 https://millwheel.github.io/react-movie-first